Supporters laud him as America’s Governor. But does he really belong to the world?

 “You say, like, ‘It can’t happen here,'” DeSantis said Tuesday in Tampa.

 “You know, you guys, look what’s going on in Australia right now.
-You know, they’re enforcing, after a year and a half, they’re still enforcing lockdowns by the military,” DeSantis said, before posing the question of whether Australia even has the freedoms of a communist country.
+You know, they’re enforcing, after a year and a half, they’re still enforcing lockdowns by the military,” DeSantis said, before posing the question of whether Australia even has the same level of freedom of communist China.

 “That’s not a free country.
 It’s not a free country at all.
 In fact, I mean, I wonder why we would still have the same diplomatic relations when they’re doing that.
 Is Australia freer than China, communist China, right now?
 I don’t know.
 The fact that that’s even a question tells you something has gone dramatically off the rails with some of this stuff,” DeSantis said then.

-Worth watching: While the Australia verbiage was pre-established Tuesday, the introduction of Canada to the routine was new for Friday’s remarks.
+Worth watching: While the Australia verbiage was pre-established Tuesday, the introduction of Canada to DeSantis’ routine was new for Friday’s remarks.